Keerthikan/PTU-Facetracker/README.md

 (This is redundant, and will be removed in the final version).
 As the user confirms, a Rect will be created around the location of the face, which will be given to the next state.

-2. state - Face tracking.
+second state - Face tracking.

 This State used the Rect which it has received from state 1, and create a mask, such that the face the is only being analysed.
 Before tracking can be initialized GoodFeatures will be found using Shi-Thomasi corner detection approach.